Tuesday, November 11, 2025

 3. Trained Animals

 Falconry, often combined with horses and or dogs, is a staple for Trow houses that settle the prairies.
 The type of bird used is a symbol of status: hawks for the lesser nobles, falcons of varying colors for the greater; rocs of different sizes make good gifts for Lords and Kings, even if they are unwieldy to use.
-The advantage of birds is that they have massive reach and speed, and can fetch prey who is already flying or swimming on the water.
+The advantage of birds is that they have massive reach and speed, and can fetch prey who is already flying or swimming in the water.

 Dogs are also appreciated for all their obvious skills.
 There is an upcoming post about dog breeds!
 I should write it at anytime, THIS YEAR.
 But lets not forget about ferrets and moongoses, used by kobolds mainly, but are also a favorite of Trow kids.